Abib-ops/Abib/README.txt

 Much, much more debugging and testing, e.g. miv.ii resolves to Micah 4:2 not 1004.2

 Abib408
-Devotional, Commentary and a blank button added.
+Devotional, Commentary, and a blank button are added.
 The Commentary button is for future use.
 Buttons rearranged to accommodate new ones.
 Spurgeon's Morning and Evening Readings added.